kamarshad/MKSHorizontalLineProgressView/README.md

 kamar shad, kamarshad0786@gmail.com

-It is almost replica of the repo https://github.com/bphenriques/HorizontalProgressView
+It is inspired by the repo @ https://github.com/bphenriques/HorizontalProgressView

 ## License